 Over the years, there has been a tremendous increase in the establishment of new ventures due to which the demand for security has also increased.
 Leaving the security purpose behind, it’s more of a trending thing among the individuals to hire security guards from private sources.
 These reasons have further populated a large number of private security agencies all over the country, which has also helped in meeting the security needs of the business.

 But the way these security agencies are functioning is a matter of concern for the Nation.
 Many a time, it has been seen that these agencies conduct their operations without verifying the personal details and criminal record of these private security guards and supervisors.
 To regulate the functioning of these private security agencies, the Union government has introduced the Private Security Agencies (Regulation) Bill in the Parliament.
-Here, in this article, we will have a look on What is PSARA License and What are the documents required for obtaining it.
+Here, in this article, we will have a look on what is PSARA License and the documents required for obtaining it.

 What is PSARA Act and Which Authority Issues PSARA License?